Back to blog

 Methods used for fingerprint tracking

 Browser fingerprinting is becoming increasingly ubiquitous.
 Numerous websites, including top ranked websites, are utilizing fingerprinting to identify new and returning users.
+While VPNs and proxies help you mask you IP address, they're unable to hide your browser fingerprint.
 Search engines like Google and Bing are no exception and have been employing various measures to identify specific users.

 Audio fingerprinting